Indian navy searches for 77 missing from barge sunk by cyclone

 The storm smashed into the Bombay High oilfield near Mumbai, where India’s biggest offshore oil rigs are located, and sank the barge that had 261 personnel on board.

-The navy said 184 people had been rescued from the barge "P305", which was engaged in contract work awarded by Oil and Natural Gas Corp (ONGC.NS), India's top exploration company.
+The navy said 184 people had been rescued from the barge “P305”, which was engaged in contract work awarded by Oil and Natural Gas Corp, India’s top exploration company.

 Three ships and aircraft are continuing to look for the remaining personnel, it added.